sauronil-das/xarathi-gui/README.md

 ## Virtual Machine Manager

 1. `.qcow2`images can be imported from existing VM and run on BASE Machine
-2. Copying `.qcow2` images can be usefull to create backups
+2. Copying `.qcow2` images can be useful to create backups